Actipro/WPF-Controls/Documentation/topics/bars/controls/gallery.md

 The [BarGalleryItem](xref:@ActiproUIRoot.Controls.Bars.BarGalleryItem).[Label](xref:@ActiproUIRoot.Controls.Bars.BarGalleryItem.Label) property is bound to the [ScreenTipHeader](xref:@ActiproUIRoot.Controls.Bars.BarGalleryItem.ScreenTipHeader) property by default, meaning hovering over a gallery item will show its label in a tooltip.

 It doesn't make sense for galleries that show a label within the item itself to also display a tooltip containing simple label content.
 For instance, a font size gallery shows the font size number, which is the label, in each gallery item.
 Having a tooltip that would show the same value is not helpful.
 For cases like this, set the attached [BarControlService](xref:@ActiproUIRoot.Controls.Bars.BarControlService).[IsLabelVisibleProperty](xref:@ActiproUIRoot.Controls.Bars.BarControlService.IsLabelVisibleProperty) property to `true` on [BarGalleryItem](xref:@ActiproUIRoot.Controls.Bars.BarGalleryItem).
-If you are using the [MVVM Library](../mvvm-support.md), set the [BarGalleryItemViewModelBase](xref:@ActiproUIRoot.Controls.Bars.Mvvm.BarGalleryItemViewModelBase).[IsLabelVisible](xref:@ActiproUIRoot.Controls.Bars.Mvvm.BarGalleryItemViewModelBase.IsLabelVisible) property to `true`, which will bind over to the attached property that prevents a simple tooltip from showing.
+If you are using the [MVVM Library](../mvvm-support.md), have the [BarGalleryItemViewModel\<T\>](xref:@ActiproUIRoot.Controls.Bars.Mvvm.BarGalleryItemViewModel`1).[IsLabelVisible](xref:@ActiproUIRoot.Controls.Bars.Mvvm.BarGalleryItemViewModel`1.IsLabelVisible) property return `true`, which will bind over to the attached property that prevents a simple tooltip from showing.

 Set the [BarGalleryItem](xref:@ActiproUIRoot.Controls.Bars.BarGalleryItem).`ToolTip` property to a string to add an extended description for a gallery item.
 Alternatively, the value may be any `ToolTip`-derived class, including our [ScreenTip](xref:@ActiproUIRoot.Controls.Bars.ScreenTip) class.